Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 “Cost of goods sold” refers to the products you buy that make up your product.
 And in the restaurant business, it’s no secret that, in order to make food, you’ll have to buy ingredients.

-If you’re opening a franchise restaurant business, such as Pizza Hut or TGI Friday’s, you’ll source your food directly from suppliers as instructed by the home office.
-But if you’re striking out on your own, you’ll be responsible for buying ingredients, possibly every day.
+If you’re opening a franchise restaurant business, such as Pizza Hut or TGI Fridays, you’ll source your food directly from suppliers as instructed by the home office.

 According to Toast.com, restaurants typically try to keep the cost of food to about 33 percent of their total sales.

-Beverages are another expense, but the good news is that liquor is a great way to boost your profit margin.
 Chances are you’ve noticed this already if you’ve ordered a bottle of wine.
 The same bottle that costs $15 in your local liquor store could cost $30 or $45 when you’re out.

 Cost of Labor

 Labor expenses depend on your restaurant.
 Will your wait staff work for tips, or will you add gratuities to every bill?
-Will you furnish uniforms, or provide an allowance?
+Will you furnish uniforms or provide an allowance?

-Regardless of your choices, you’ll still need to pay unemployment taxes.
-And if you hire full-time wait staff, you may also need to furnish benefits.
 Many restaurants rely on part-time or seasonal employees to avoid this expense.
 Once you can anticipate your busy times, you can schedule your staff members accordingly.

 Cost of Occupancy and Equipment

-Utilities, cooking and cooling equipment, insurance and signage are common expenses, but you’ll also need to consider maintenance costs.
+Utilities, cooking and cooling equipment, insurance, and signage are common expenses, but you’ll also need to consider maintenance costs.

 Remember, servicing your commercial ovens and refrigerators will probably cost more than what you pay for your Frigidaire at home.